defold/defold/editor/src/clj/dynamo/defnode.md

   type, i.e. doesn't inherit another node type.
 * Parse the various clauses (`inherits`, `property`, `output`, `input`, `display-order`).
-This steps translates the former node type _forms_ into a nested "almost" node type _map_.
-This will also collect any types used for schemas.
+This steps translates the former node type _forms_ into a nested node type _map_, which will be further refined.
+This step will also collect any types used for schemas.
 Note that `property` clauses automatically create a corresponding `output` with the same name.
 That `output` can however be overridden.
 * Implement inheritance.
 This basically means copy the inherted node types' parsed clauses.
-The main difference is that any generated functions in the inherted node type will already have been replaced by the corresponding `def`d function name.
+The main difference is that any production- and behavior functions in the inherted node type will already have been replaced by their corresponding `def`d function name.
 * Wrap any constant functions.
-Wherever you can put a production function (`g/fnk` or `g/defnk`'d symbol) you can also put a constant, like `1`, and this step will automatically wrap it in a `(g/fnk [] 1)`.
+Wherever you can put a production function (`g/fnk` or `g/defnk`'d symbol) you can also put a constant, like `1`, and this step will automatically wrap it in a `(g/fnk [] 1)`. *** So we don't need g/constantly ***
 * Figure out the display order of properties.
 This is controlled by the order `property`'s appear, the `display-order` clauses, and any `inherit`'ed node types.
-* Extract the argument names off supplied production functions, and record them as both needed arguments and initial dependencies for the function.
+* Extract the argument names of supplied production functions, and record them as both needed arguments and initial dependencies for the function.
 For "inline" `(g/fnk [...] ...)` forms this is a matter of parsing the form.
 For `(g/defnk [...] ...)`'d symbols,